rjohnsen/hhc-2025/content/act2/idorable-bistro/_index.md

 ## Idorable Bistro

+This objective focuses on identifying and exploiting an Insecure Direct Object Reference (IDOR) vulnerability in a web application.
+By interacting with backend endpoints and manipulating object identifiers, the challenge illustrates how insufficient authorization checks can expose sensitive data or functionality.
+It reinforces the importance of validating access controls server-side rather than relying on client-side assumptions.

 Josh mentioned that there was a receipt outside the door.
 I went outside and to the right of the building and found this item:

 ![Crumpled receipt](/images/act2/act2-idorable-1.png)